 Lessons Learned From This Project

 The lessons learned must be communicated in a consistent manner.
 In addition to the categorization and description of the lesson, it is important to state what the impact was and provide a recommendation for project managers to consider on future projects.
+This section of the lessons learned template provides an example.

 The following chart lists the lessons learned for the NBC project.
 These lessons are categorized by project knowledge area and descriptions, impacts, and recommendations are provided for consideration on similar future new construction projects.
 It is important to note that not only failures or shortcomings are included but successes as well.